ayushman-77/VibeVerse/README.md

-# Vibeverse
+# 💻 Vibeverse

-Vibeverse is a mood-based entertainment guide that recommends movies, music, and games tailored to your current mood.
+Vibeverse is a mood-based entertainment guide that recommends 🎬 movies, 🎵 music, and 🎮 games tailored to your current mood.
 It features a web interface, interactive quizzes, and prompt-based suggestions, integrating with various APIs and Firebase for authentication and data management.

-## Features
+## ✨ Features

 - **Mood-Based Recommendations:** Get personalized suggestions for movies, music, and games based on your mood.
-- **Interactive Quiz:** Take a quiz to determine your mood and receive tailored recommendations.
+- **🧠 Interactive Quiz:** Take a quiz to determine your mood and receive tailored recommendations.
-- **Prompt Search:** Enter how you feel or what you want, and get instant entertainment suggestions.
+- **🔍 Prompt Search:** Enter how you feel or what you want, and get instant entertainment suggestions.
-- **Trending Content:** View trending movies, music, and games.
+- **📈 Trending Content:** View trending movies, music, and games.
-- **User Authentication:** Sign up, log in, and manage sessions with Firebase Auth.
+- **🔐 User Authentication:** Sign up, log in, and manage sessions with Firebase Auth.
-- **Movie Review System:** (via GraphQL) Users can review and rate movies (see `dataconnect/`).
+- **⭐ Movie Review System:** (via GraphQL) Users can review and rate movies (see `dataconnect/`).

-## Tech Stack
+## 🛠️ Tech Stack

 - **Frontend:** HTML, CSS, JavaScript (see `public/`)
 - **Backend:** Node.js, Express (`index.js`)